lifeofdan/hugo/content/sermons/Joshua14-WhollyFollowTheLord.md

 >"I am this day eighty-five years old.
 [11] I am still as strong today as I was in the day that Moses sent me; my strength now is as my strength was then," **Joshua 14:10b-11a**

+At 85 he says that he is still as strong as at 45!
+While this may be some bluster, I believe that Caleb surely was a fit and healthy man to be, "ready for war", as he said.
+This was an 85 year old man who was ready to carry out the will of God to take over this country.
+This was land that was still inhabited.
+There would me more than a little bit of opposition to the conquering of this land, but God gave Caleb the strength that was needed.

 ## Wholly Follow the Lord, and You Will Inherit